Court orders release of man charged in Daniel Pearl killing

-Sheikh’s lawyer Mehmood A. Sheikh, with whom he is not related, called for his client’s immediate release.

-“The detention order is struck down,” said Faisal Siddiqi, the Pearl family’s lawyer.
-Sheikh will be freed until the appeal is completed, he said, but will be returned to prison if the family is successful in overturning the acquittal.
+“The detention order is struck down,” said Faisal Siddiqi, the family’s lawyer.
+He said Sheikh would be freed until the appeal is completed, but would return to prison if the family is successful in overturning the acquittal.

+However, Siddiqi said the Sindh provincial government is appealing the order to release Sheikh.

+The U.S. State Department in a series of tweets said it was “deeply concerned” by the court order.

+Sheikh’s lawyer Mehmood A. Sheikh, with whom he is not related, called for his client’s immediate release but there was no indication from the authorities when that could happen.

+The court order, a copy of which was obtained by The Associated Press, said the provincial government’s detention orders were illegal and that neither the provincial nor the federal government had cause to keep Sheikh or three others, also charged in Pearl’s murder, behind bars.

-Sheikh was sentenced to death and three others were sentenced to life in prison for their role in the plot.
-But in April, the Sindh High Court acquitted him and the three others, a move that stunned the U.S. government, Pearl’s family and journalism advocacy groups.
+Sheikh was sentenced to death and the others to life in prison for their role in the plot.
+But in April, the Sindh High Court acquitted them, a move that stunned the U.S. government, Pearl’s family and journalism advocacy groups.

 Sheikh was convicted of helping lure Pearl to a meeting in the southern Pakistani port city of Karachi, in which he was kidnapped.
 Pearl had been investigating the link between Pakistani militants and Richard C. Reid, dubbed the “Shoe Bomber” after trying to blow up a flight from Paris to Miami with explosives hidden in his shoes.